The secrets behind Kim Jong Un's personal piggy bank

 The US will need more than just buy in from Southeast Asia for the strategy to work, analysts say.
 They'll need China too.

-Beijing accounts for about 85% of Pyongyang' imports, according to UN data.
+Beijing accounts for about 85% of Pyongyang's imports, according to UN data.
 That's a lifeline for the North Korean economy, one which prevents the US from really putting the squeeze on North Korea.

 "You certainly want to cut off all areas of revenue but it's really just sort of nibbling around the edges when you're going to eventually have to come back to what you're going to do about China," Ruggiero, the former Treasury Department official, told CNN.